abaft/HackSoc/proposal/03-STRUCTURE.md

 His role will be to arrange social events and coerce members to attend them.

 ## Cheif Technical Officer
-The Cheif Technical Officer will be _Lucas Sans_.
+The Cheif Technical Officer will be _Luca-Alexandru Sas_.

 His role will be to advise on esoteric technical matters and help organise the more technical events.